 - Northglenn — all fireworks are illegal

-- Parker — fireworks illegal in 2017 due to Parker, CO stage 1 fire ban
+- Parker — fireworks illegal due to Parker, CO stage 1 fire ban

 - Sheridan — all fireworks are illegal